 If you have any questions regarding financial aid, please contact the Office of Financial Aid directly at email@example.com or by calling 404.727.6039.

 International ApplicantsAn international transfer student is neither a U.S. Citizen nor a U.S. Permanent Resident.
 Emory University values our international applicants; therefore, it is important that international applicants follow all guidelines listed below to enable us to review your application in proper context.

-- International applicants who are not currently enrolled in a U.S. college or university can only apply for the summer or fall terms.
+- International applicants who are not currently enrolled in a U.S. college or university can only apply for the fall term.